 Hayao Miyazaki may be known for his animated films, but his outlook on life is hardly G-rated (neither are most of his films).
-To celebrate the Oscar-winning filmmaker's 76th birthday, here are 30 straightforward quotes about life, movies, and beyond.
+Let's celebrate the Oscar-winning filmmaker with these 30 straightforward quotes about life, movies, and beyond.

 “I get inspiration from my everyday life.”